viananth/azure-powershell/src/StackAdmin/Azs.Fabric.Admin/Help/Azs.Fabric.Admin.md

 Returns a list of all storage subsystems for a location.

 ### [New-AzsIpPool](New-AzsIpPool.md)
-Create an IP pool.
+Create an infrastructure IP pool.
-Once created an IP pool cannot be deleted.
+Once created an IP pool cannot be deleted or modified.

 ### [New-AzsScaleUnitNodeObject](New-AzsScaleUnitNodeObject.md)
 Input data that allows for adding a scale unit node.